 - Aseptic techniques should be used so that bacteria from the skin do not contaminate the culture bottles.

 - Ideally the skin should be washed with soap and rinsed with sterile water.
 This should be followed by the application of iodine-based solution, which should then be washed off after 30 seconds of drying, with 70% alcohol solution.
-Practically, this rarely occurs; however, every effort to use aseptic technique must be made, eg Betadine® and/or alcohol spray and gloves.
-Some studies suggest contamination rates may be dependent on the type antiseptic solution employed.
+Practically, this rarely occurs; however, every effort to use aseptic technique must be made - eg, Betadine® and/or alcohol spray and gloves.

-- The most common contaminants include Staphylococcus epidermidis, Corynebacterium spp., Propionibacterium spp.and Bacillus spp. (but not B. anthracis).
+- The most common contaminants include Staphylococcus epidermidis, Corynebacterium spp., Propionibacterium spp. and Bacillus spp. (but not Bacillus anthracis).

 - Standard blood culture bottles consist of two bottles - one containing aerobic and the other anaerobic culture media.

-- At least 10-15 mL should be injected into blood culture bottles (but again this depends on bottles used).
+- Usually at least 10-15 mL should be injected into blood culture bottles (this depends on the types of bottles used).

-- In some hospitals, phlebotomists will take blood cultures.
-Although the rates of contamination may be lower, there are practical issues relating to availability of phlebotomists.
+- In some hospitals, phlebotomists will often take blood cultures.

 - Contamination results may be lower if taken by more experienced clinicians than junior staff.